CSC207-UofT/207-course-notes/13-refactoring-techniques.md

 ## 13.1.
 What is refactoring?

- when you reorganize your program without changing the outcome

 The process of _refactoring_ refers to when programmers make a series of changes that improve the design of the software — but without changing the behaviour.
 There are lots of reasons for this:
 - to make the code easier for other programmers to understand and navigate (and debug),
 - to make it easier to automatically test, and
 - to make it easier to add new features.